LanguageRefer: Spatial-Language Model for 3D Visual Grounding

+The ReferIt3D dataset includes two sub-datasets containing natural and synthetic language utterances, namely Nr3D and Sr3D, respectively.
+In our experiments, our model achieved comparable scores on both with predicted instance class labels.
+We observed high accuracy with ground-truth labels in Sr3D, which indicates that our model better understood template-based language data.
+Since our pipeline is modular and features multiple models (perceptual, spatial embedding, pre-trained language embedding, and spatial-language), our approach is flexible and adaptable to different environments and object entities.

-Another aspect of the 3D reference task is the view-point prediction.
-The ReferIt3D dataset contains utterances that can be grouped into view-independent (VI) and view-dependent (VD).
-An example of VI utterance is \textit{``The lamp closer to the white armchair"}, and VD utterance is \textit{``The lamp on the right in between the beds"}.
-The VD utterance requires view-point prediction.
-This is crucial for an application in robotics where the agent has to infer view-point with respect to which the speaker is referring to.
-In the ReferIt3D dataset, some of VD utterances do not have information to guess the valid orientation of the agent (who utters the language description).
-It prevents a model in understanding the significance of spatial relationships such as `left of.'
-This is due to annotation process of ReferIt3D datasets where both a speaker and a listener can freely rotate the scene to infer this ill-defined orientation in the utterance.
-Human annotators who are aware of spatial concepts tend to validate arbitrary orientations.
-However, a data-driven model will suffer from degraded learning when it is not capable of doing verification just like annotators.
-Viewpoint-free annotations may not well fit to most robotics applications; but still it is important to predict or verify whether the given statement and the viewpoint match.
-For better training and investigation of the agent in view-dependencies, we provide an extra collection of annotation of orientations for VD utterances and compare the models with and without the view-point correction from annotations.
+Another aspect of the 3D reference task is viewpoint prediction.
+The ReferIt3D dataset contains utterances that can be grouped into view-independent (VI) and view-dependent (VD) categories.
+An example of a VI utterance is \textit{``The lamp closer to the white armchair"} and a VD utterance is \textit{``The lamp on the right in-between the beds"}.
+The VD utterance requires viewpoint prediction.
+This distinction is crucial for robotics applications where the agent must infer the viewpoint to which the speaker is referring.
+In the ReferIt3D dataset, some VD utterances lack information to guess the valid orientation of the agent (who utters the language description), which prevents a model from understanding the significance of spatial relationships such as `left of.'
+This is due to the annotation process of ReferIt3D datasets, where both a speaker and a listener can freely rotate the scene to infer an ill-defined orientation in the utterance.
+Human annotators who are aware of spatial concepts tend to validate otherwise arbitrary orientations.
+However, a data-driven model will suffer from degraded learning when it cannot verify orientations as well as human annotators.
+Viewpoint-free annotations may suit most robotics applications; nonetheless, predicting or verifying whether a given statement and the viewpoint match remains important.
+To better train and investigate the agent in view dependencies, we provide an extra collection of orientation annotations for VD utterances and compare the models with and without viewpoint correction from them.